lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 ## Course format
 The course runs May 10 through June 4.
-We will meet synchronously from 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays (except during the week of May 31, when we will meet on Friday instead of Monday.)
-Every class day, there will be a lecture summary posted with a list of topics for the day, links to lecture videos, and links to extra resources to help you practice.
+Every class day, there will be a lecture summary posted with a list of topics for the day, links to lecture videos, and links to extra resources to help you practice or key ideas that you should make sure you understand.
 There will also be a classwork assignment posted that you will need to complete before 1:35pm.
+We will meet synchronously from 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays (except during the week of May 31, when we will meet on Friday instead of Monday) to work through the classwork together, review any topics that anyone is struggling with, or talk about labs and programs.
-From 11am-1:35pm, the course will meet on Zoom, and we will all work through the classwork assignment together.
-Because we will have students from different backgrounds, if you are able to complete the classwork on your own, you are not required to come to the course meeting.
+Because we will have students from different backgrounds, if you are able to complete the classwork on your own and do not have any questions, you are not required to come to the course meeting.
 However, you are welcome to come to help your fellow students and learn from the group.
 There are a lot of different ways to use Linux, `vim`, `git`, and to program in C, so you might